9. Database access

 </configuration>

-- Line 4: the connection string to the MySQL5 database.
-Note that the user [admimpots] will establish the connection.
+- line 4: database connection string MySQL5.
+Note that it is the user [admimpots] who will establish the connection.

-- line 8: the "factory" for working with the MySQL5 DBMS
+- line 8: the "factory" for working with SGBD MySQL5

-- Line 7: The SQL SELECT query to retrieve the tax brackets.
+- line 7: query SQL Select to obtain tax brackets.

-The unit test [NUnit1] is the same one used in version 5 (section 6.4.3), except for the statement that instantiates the [dao] layer (line 16).
+The unit test [NUnit1] is the one already used in version 5 (paragraph 6.4.3) except for the instruction that instantiates the [dao] layer (line 16).

 using System;